Tourism Fernie Home Page

 • Floating the Elk River

-What better way to cool off during the hot summer days than by floating down the Elk?
-Lifejackets should be worn at all times.
+What better way to cool off during the hot summer days than by floating down the Elk in town.

 We recommend picking up a copy of the Elk River Map and Guide prior to any outing on the water.
 Due to the dynamic nature of the river, conditions will change throughout the season, please always check with the Visitor Information Centre for updates.

-Accessing the Elk River
+Putting into the Elk River & Taking Out.

 River Etiquette

-• Give all those fishing (floating or walking) in the river, lots of room to avoid entanglement with lines and hooks.
+• Give all those fly fishing (floating or walking) in the river, lots of room to avoid entanglement with lines and hooks.

 • Respect the solitude and privacy of other groups having a river experience on the shore.